-We also make a point of educating pet owners about home dental care for their pets.
+We also make a point of educating pet owners about home pet dental care for their animals.

 We understand that finding out that your pet needs dental surgery can be overwhelming.
 We strive to make this process as stress-free as possible for you and for your pet.

 We'll do our utmost to make your pet's experience with us comfortable and easy.
 Each step of the process will be explained to you in detail before the procedure, including preparation and post-operative care requirements.

 Our skilled veterinarians perform jaw fracture repair surgeries, tooth extractions, and gum disease treatment for pets.

 Much like your annual checkup at the animal dentist, your dog or cat should come in for a dental examination at least once a year.
 Pets who are more prone to dental problems than others may need to see us more often.

 Brookhaven Animal Hospital vets can assess, diagnose and treat dental health problems in cats and dogs.

 If you notice any of the following symptoms in your pet, it's time for a dental checkup.

 - Tartar buildup